yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 Open the **instructions/instructions_function_calling.txt** file and review the **Tools** section for details on the function-calling instructions.

 !!! note
-    The {database_schema_string} placeholder in the instructions is replaced with the actual database schema when the application initializes.
+    The {database_schema_string} placeholder in the instructions is replaced with the actual database schema when the app initializes.

     ```python
     # Replace the placeholder with the database schema string